tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 For classification models, both the input and output are binary variables. *Does the image contain a dog, or not?
 Does the image contain symptoms of X disease, or not?* For a given image, you simply compare the feature(s) that were marked as being present in the image by the model to those marked as present by humans.

 For detection models, the input and output are bounding boxes, each with a discrete size, shape, and position within the image.
-This makes it slightly more complicated to classify output as correct or incorrect, since two boxes drawn around the same feature will almost never overlap perfectly.
+This makes it slightly more complicated to classify each prediction as correct or incorrect, since two boxes drawn around the same target object will never overlap perfectly, regardless of who drew them.

-To solve this, we use
+To account for this, we need a way to quantify the extent to which two boxes overlap.
+The simplest and most common way to do this is by calculating the intersection-over-union (IoU).

 For segmentation models, the input and output are polygons that delineate various target features in an object.

+## True and False

 There are two ways that a model's prediction can be incorrect: it can identify a target object where none exists, and it can fail to identify a target object that is truly there.